 For the GVF-convex solver, variable speed pumps are solved with a true, pressure solver; the same solver used in WaterCAD and WaterGEMS.
+So, much of the content in this article also applies.
 You would create a pump definition corresponding to the full speed pump and assign that definition to a pump element.
 The definition could be any of those for pressure elements including 1-pont, 3-point, multipoint, standard extended and custom extended.

 For the pump element, set the following properties:

 The GVF-Convex solver will not only determine the flow from the pump but will also calculate the pump's speed, such that the target is met.
 It is also possible to set the speed as a function of time (VSP Type = Pattern Based) to calculate the flow and head given the speed, or alternatively specify a known flow (VSP Type = Fixed Flow) to calculate speed and head.
 Usually one pump in a station is run as a variable speed pump.
 When there are more than one running in parallel, the Variable Speed Pump Battery element should be used (see below).

 Controls can also be used to turn a VSP on or off based on another condition.
 When the pump is on, it will continue trying to maintain the target by adjusting its speed.